PhD in Environmental and Water Resources Engineering

 Current position: Head of Resiliency (ESD), Sustainability and Resiliency Office at Surbana Jurong, Singapore

-Victor honed his technical and engineering skills when he was CH2M Singapore’s (now Jacobs Engineering) lead process engineer for design considerations and process options for drinking water works (Choa Chu Kang and Woodleigh Waterworks) where he specialised in process option trades-off with disinfection criteria and by-products formation, equipment life-cycle analysis and chemical systems.
-He also supported the construction of Singapore’s 3rd seawater desalination plant and Kranji NEWater Factory Expansion.
+He honed his technical and engineering skills when he was CH2M Singapore’s (now Jacobs Engineering) lead process engineer for design considerations and process options for drinking water works (Choa Chu Kang and Woodleigh Waterworks) where he specialised in process option trade-off with disinfection criteria and by-products formation, equipment life-cycle analysis, and chemical systems.
+He also supported the construction of Singapore’s third seawater desalination plant and Kranji NEWater Factory Expansion.

 CV as submitted for the Green Talents award (2011):